amuammer/reading-notes/401/read-06.md

 **Object Relation Mapping (ORM)** is a code library that automates the transfer of data stored in relational database tables into objects that are more commonly used in application code.

+###  What Is OpenAPI?

+ OpenAPI Specification (formerly Swagger Specification) is an API description format for REST APIs.
+An OpenAPI file allows you to describe your entire API

 ### RESTful API
 API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE to manage resources.